athiththan11/hydrogen/README.md

   $ hydrogen distribute:am -M -v 2.6
 ```

-`distribute:am` commands are used to configure the WSO2 APIM packs for distributed deployment setups.
+`distribute:am` commands are used to configure the WSO2 API Manager packs for distributed deployment setups.

-As present the `hydrogen` only supports configuring distributed setups for WSO2 APIM (v2.6) packs with
+As present the `hydrogen` only supports configuring distributed setups for WSO2 API Manager (v2.6) packs with

 * 5 node distributed deployment
 * Publish through multiple gateways